61106960/adPEAS/README.md

 * Creds - Searching for different kind of credential exposure, like ASREPRoast, Kerberoasting, GroupPolicies, Netlogon scripts, LAPS, gMSA, certain account attributes, e.g. UnixPassword, etc.
 * Delegation - Searching for delegation issues, like 'Constrained Delegation', 'Unconstrained Delegation' and 'Resource Based Unconstrained Delegation', for computer and user accounts
 * Accounts - Searching for high privileged user accounts in predefined groups, account issues like e.g. password not expire
-* Computer - Enumerating Domain Controllers and Exchange server, with the switch -Vulns it checks the systems for EternalBlue, BlueKeep, ZeroLogon and critical Exchange vulnerabilities
+* Computer - Enumerating Domain Controllers, CA and Exchange server, with the switch -Vulns it checks the systems for EternalBlue, BlueKeep, ZeroLogon and critical Exchange vulnerabilities
 * Bloodhound - Enumerating Active Directory with BloodHound

 # Some How To Use Examples